plantdink/jubilant-disco/README.md

 This codebase for this project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-All images used remain the property of their respective copyright holders.
+All images used in this project remain the property of their respective copyright holders.

 ## Acknowledgments